Table of Contents

 Q: Where can I take my recycling if I miss the pickup?

-A: The Fairfax City property yard on Pickett Road has collection bins for paper, plastic, cardboard, glass, and car batteries.
+A: The Fairfax City property yard at 3410 Pickett Road has collection bins for paper, plastic, cardboard, glass, and car batteries.
 Driving west on 50, turn left on Pickett, and the yard is the second right (after Old Pickett Rd.).
 It is always open.

 ROADS, MAILBOXES, STREETLIGHTS, AND COMMON AREAS